Site icon Discover Ninh Binh

 A tiny footpath leads to the well at Thung La

 The courtyard of Thung La is spacious and airy, surrounded by trees and flowers native to the Gia Vien area.
-As water is considered a positive element in feng shui that brings luck to the owner, the temple grounds are bordered by a tiny artificial canal painted with a green-red dragon signifying prosperity.
-According to the Bagua sign, to increase the prosperity of the temple there are little paths built to surround and focus on the well and express the holiness of this sacred location where “gods live”.
+Because feng shui considers water a positive element that brings luck to the owner, the temple designers bordered the grounds with a tiny artificial canal painted with a green-red dragon to signify prosperity.
+Following the Bagua sign, they built small paths to surround and highlight the well, emphasizing the holiness of this sacred location where “gods live.”

 The shrine itself is the temple’s main spiritual area.
 Inside is the altar, with the uppermost tier honoring the three Mother Goddesses of Tứ Phủ (aka Four Palaces).

-Note: A trait of Tu Phu is that the Thiên phủ (Heaven Palace) is ruled by the Mother Goddess of Heaven (Mẫu Thượng Thiên), considered beyond the reach of mere mortals and worshiped via the Mother Goddess of Earth (Mẫu Địa Phủ).
-Hence it is usual in such temples that only 3 of the “High Goddesses” are represented in physical form.
+Note: A trait of Tu Phu is that the Mother Goddess of Heaven (Mẫu Thượng Thiên) rules the Thiên phủ (Heaven Palace).
+Worshipers consider her beyond the reach of mere mortals and worship her through the Mother Goddess of Earth (Mẫu Địa Phủ).
+Therefore, such temples usually represent only three of the “High Goddesses” in physical form.

 Đạo Mẫu